Relating nets and factorization algebras of observables: free field theories: Constructing the CG model for the free scalar field

-\begin{proof} We use a spectral sequence to compute the cohomology, and the first page is just the cohomology of the classical observables.
-Since that is totally concentrated in degree 0, the spectral sequence does not affect further pages. \end{proof}

-Note that this isomorphism does \emph{not} respect the commutative algebra structure on $\Sym(Sol(U)^*)$.
+In other words, the cohomology of the classical and quantum observables agree up to adjoining $\hbar$ to the classical ones.
+Note that this isomorphism does \emph{not} respect the commutative algebra structure on the cohomology of the classical observables.
 Indeed, the differential of a BD algebra is not a derivation with respect to the commutative product, and hence the commutative product does not descend to the cohomology.

+\begin{proof} The filtration by powers of $\hbar$ determines a spectral sequence that computes the cohomology of the quantum observables.
+The first page is just the cohomology of the classical observables.
+Since that is totally concentrated in degree 0, the spectral sequence collapses. \end{proof}